2CATteam/ImageEngraving/Readme.md

 This guide will cover three main methods for preparing images using Photoshop, which is installed by default on all Hub computers.
 If you can't use Photoshop, [GIMP](https://www.gimp.org/) is a free, open-source alternative.
 The methods this guide will cover are:

-..*Dithering by way of changing modes to Indexed ..*Using the Threshold tool to convert to only black and white.
+*Dithering by way of changing modes to Indexed
+*Using the Threshold tool to convert to only black and white.
-..*Using the edge-detection filter to get outlines, then using Threshold
+*Using the edge-detection filter to get outlines, then using Threshold

 The three each have their own advantages and disadvantages.
 The first one (Dithering) can effectively generate a fading effect more effectively than the laser's built-in software, but requires a lot of trial-and-error for figuring out the right power.
 The second (Thresholding) can easily generate a very clean engraving with minimal effort.
 The third (Edge-detection) is good for detailed pictures where the first two don't show all the details.